srikanth-lingala/zip4j/README.md

 JDK 7 or later<sup>*</sup>

-* zip4j is written on JDK 8, as some of the features (NIO) that zip4j supports require some features available only in JDK 8.
-However, considering the fact that zip4j is widely used in Android, and to support older versions of Android, zip4j supports JDK 7 as well.
-In cases where the feature/class from JDK 8 is missing, zip4j falls back to the features only available in JDK 7.
-In other words, when running on JDK 7, not all features might be supported.
+<sup>*</sup> Zip4j is written on JDK 8, as some of the features (NIO) that Zip4j supports requires features available only in
+JDK 8.
+However, considering the fact that Zip4j is widely used in Android, and to support older versions of Android, Zip4j supports JDK 7 as well.
+In cases where the feature/class from JDK 8 is missing, Zip4j falls back to the features available in JDK 7.
+In other words, when running on JDK 7, not all features will be supported.

 ## Maven